pytest-dev/pytest/CONTRIBUTING.rst

 Anyone who has successfully seen through a pull request which did not require any extra work from the development team to merge will themselves gain commit access if they so wish (if we forget to ask please send a friendly reminder).
-This does not mean your workflow to contribute changes, everyone goes through the same pull-request-and-review process and no-one merges their own pull requests unless already approved.
+This does not mean there is any change in your contribution workflow: everyone goes through the same pull-request-and-review process and no-one merges their own pull requests unless already approved.
 It does however mean you can participate in the development process more fully since you can merge